Blog icon

 The program aims to:

-• provide participants with access to high-end professional development opportunities in Australia, advancing their knowledge and skills
+• provide data specialists from Indonesia with access to high-end professional development opportunities in Australia, advancing their knowledge and skills

-• build data skills within fellows' originating agencies
+• build data skills within the fellows’ originating agencies through their participation in the program and ongoing engagement with established networks

-• develop long-term institutional links between Australian and Indonesian government bodies and departments
+• develop long-term institutional links between Australian and Indonesian organisations

-Fellows live in Australia over the three-month fellowship, with all expenses covered by the D4D Program.
+Fellows will live in Australia over the three-month fellowship, with all expenses covered by the D4D Fellowships Program.
 Fellows are supported through the program to apply for appropriate visas and insurance documents, find accommodation, and acclimatise to Australia.
-Fellows have been hosted by Data61 in Canberra, Sydney, Perth and Melbourne.
+Fellows will be hosted by Data61 in Canberra, Sydney, Perth or Melbourne.

 Your video or audio is here!
 ID: {A50B33A4-2D7F-4E67-8116-88E6DEB96D91}

-• opportunities to be mentored by experts in their field
+• opportunities to be mentored by experts in your field

 • networking opportunities with Australian researchers and engineers, seeking and sharing advice and guidance

-• empowerment to oversee the direction of their project in consultation with their agency supervisors
+• the control to oversee the direction of your project in consultation with your agency supervisors

-• access to, and participation in, the Australia Global Alumni Network
+• access to, and participation in, the Australia Awards Indonesia (AAI) alumni network

-• additional opportunities to benefit their career, increase capability and confidence to tackle challenges with data, and to lead organisational change.
+• additional opportunities to benefit your career, increase your capability and confidence to tackle challenges with data, and to lead organisational change

 The D4D Program is managed by CSIRO and funded by the Department of Foreign Affairs and Trade (DFAT).

-What our fellows thought about the D4D Program
+What our alumni thought about the D4D Program

 Fajar Wijitrisnanto, Cybersecurity Analyst at BSSN